navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 This is worse than over-refusal in one important way: it is invisible.
 An over-cautious model annoys you loudly and obviously.
 A sycophantic model *feels* helpful, agreeable, even pleasant, while quietly confirming everything you already believed and every error you made.
 Sycophancy is already a documented failure mode of RLHF'd assistants (models learn that agreeing gets rewarded), and refusal-ablation is a way to make it dramatically worse on purpose.
 It is measurable, too, with agreement-on-false-premise and "sneaky" correctness benchmarks, and it is a far more interesting thing to study than whether a 1B model will describe a lockpick.

 Which brings the whole thing back to geometry.
 The exact same operation, subtract a direction, is dual-use.
 Point it at refusal and you get an "uncensored" model.
 Point it a few degrees over and you get a model that has lost the ability to tell you that you are wrong.
-Directions do not come with labels, and that is the part worth being careful about.

 ## What this is (and isn't)